-This information will then be passed to the head of the relevant department, the Director of Computing Services and the University Secretary.
+This information will then be passed to the head of the relevant department, the Director of the Digital, Data & Technology Group and the University Secretary.
 In the event of any conflict of interest or unavailability of the University Secretary, the Director of Human Resources or Vice-President (implementation) may be substituted for him.

-It is the duty of the Director of Computing Services to identify any potential conflict of interests of the investigating staff.
+It is the duty of the Chief Digital and Information Officer to identify any potential conflict of interests of the investigating staff.
 Investigating staff are obliged to report a conflict of interest at the earliest opportunity should one arise.

 Document Control Information

 - Owner: Mark Acres - IT Security Manager